pie6k/styledwind/README.md

 `;
 ```

-This is a simple example, where `styledwind` helps to quickly define a style for the `UICard` component.
+This is a simple example, where `stylings` helps to quickly define a style for the `UICard` component.

 ## Composable, reusable styles